RookieOne/ruby-learning-databases/introduction-to-csvs.md

 * Print the largest order
 ```

-Now with since you know what the program should do it is time to write your Ruby program.
+Since you now know what the program should do it is time to write your Ruby program.

 ### Step 1: Read the CSV File